In consideration of the performers and those seated around you, please silence and dim the brightness on your device.

 An advocate of the music of living composers, he has conducted works by Karel Husa, Esa-Pekka Salonen, Steven Stucky, John Corigliano, Ellen Zwilich, Melinda Wagner, David Bruce, Nico Muhly, and others.
 About his recent CD for Albany Records, Fanfare Magazine has written: “The Mandarano recording is at the top of comparable recordings.
 Mandarano’s account excels in transparency, detail, and incisiveness…liveliness and verve, with its singing line and unimpeded forward movement.”
 He has other releases on Arabesque and Bridge Records.

 He has conducted performances with the Houston Symphony, Los Angeles Philharmonic, National Symphony, American Symphony Orchestra, and has worked with such conductors as Esa-Pekka Salonen, Osmo Vänskä, Antonio Pappano, Christoph von Dohnanyi, Valery Gergiev, Mstislav Rostropovich, and Leonard Slatkin.
 Mandarano is the Artistic Director of the Sinfonietta of Riverdale, and has been the Director of the Macalester Symphony Orchestra since 2012.
-In 2021, he commissioned new works for the Macalester Orchestra intended for asynchronous performance—the subsequent video of these 5 Pandemic World Premieres has received more than 65,000 views on YouTube.
 He was named Artistic Director of the Minnesota Youth Symphonies in 2022.

 LUCAS SHOGREN